 Remove The Blades From The Saw

 Removing the saw blade from a circular saw is an important prerequisite for sharpening it.
-Before starting the process, ensure that you have a ring spanner of the correct size.
+Before starting the process, ensure you have a ring spanner of the correct size.

 Now Fix The Blades

 To sharpen a circular saw blade, it’s essential to fix the blade to the workbench using screw clamps.
-This process ensures that the blade stays in place during sharpening, and remains stable throughout the procedure.
+This process ensures that the blade stays in place during sharpening and remains stable throughout the procedure.

 The two screw clamps provide enough pressure to hold down the saw blade without damaging its teeth or structure.